Rafał Gaweł: Political asylum

 On 7 January 2019, Gaweł and his family fled for his safety to Norway, without a passport, and with help from "a diplomatic contact".
 He and his family were awarded political asylum on 30 September 2020 in Norway for three reasons: he had an unfair trial and was unlikely to obtain a fair trial; Polish authorities did not prevent the activities of right-wing militias; and the criminal case against him appeared to be a case of political persecution by Polish authorities.
 Gaweł's lawyer, Łukasz Niedzielski, described Gaweł's situation as political persecution disguised as a criminal case.

-Gaweł's case is a rare case of asylum granted in Europe to a European Union (EU) citizen.
+Gaweł's case is a rare case of asylum granted to a European Union (EU) citizen in Norway or in EU member states.
 One Pole was granted asylum in Norway in 2019, out of 18 EU citizens granted asylum in Norway during 2010–2019.

 Gaweł was given an initial refugee status for one year, which is renewable and convertible to permanent residency.